-Nobody else (e.g. professional institutions), has helped enough to fill this gap and provide continuity, so policy is based more on hope, predictions, & lobbies, than experience of what works and what really needs attention.
+Nobody else (e.g. professional institutions), has helped to fill this gap effectively and provide continuity over the years - "the forgetting curve".
+So policy is based more on hope, predictions, and lobbies, than true experience of what works and what really needs attending to.